Paul Lowe: Professional career

 After leaving Oregon State University, Lowe was undrafted in the 1959 NFL draft.
 He played for the San Francisco 49ers during the 1959 pre-season before being released in the final cut after hurting his ankle before the regular season began.
 He returned to Los Angeles, and looked for a job to support his wife and four children.
 He took a job in the mailroom for the Carte Blanche Corporation, owned by the Hilton family.

 In 1960, Barron Hilton, son of famed hotel magnate Conrad Hilton, was the original owner of the Los Angeles Chargers, a start-up team in the newly formed American Football League.
 Chargers general manager Frank Leahy asked Lowe to come out to training camp based on his performance at Oregon State a few years back.
 Lowe joined the Chargers as a free agent.
 He returned his first touch of the football in the AFL for a 105-yard touchdown in the Chargers' first-ever exhibition game.
 That season, he led the team to a 10–4 record and a Western Division championship.
 He had a team-high 855 yards rushing on 136 carries for a career-high 6.3 yards per carry average, and also had 23 receptions for 377 yards.
 Lowe finished No. 2 in the league in rushing, 20 yards behind Abner Haynes of the Dallas Texans, and earned first-team All-AFL honors as a halfback.
 In the 1960 AFL championship game, Lowe ran for 165 yards.

 In the season opener of 1961 against the Texans, with the team now based in San Diego, Lowe had the Chargers' longest run from scrimmage with an 87-yard run, a record that still stands.
 He missed the 1962 season after breaking his arm.
-He returned and ran for 1,010 yards in 1963, when the Associated Press named him the AFL Comeback Player of the Year.
+He ran for 1,010 yards in 1963, when the Associated Press named him the AFL Comeback Player of the Year.
+He played nearly the entire season injured, as he suffered a hairline fracture in his left leg in the season opener.
+With only head coach Sid Gillman knowing about it, Lowe wrapped a hockey guard around his leg and did not tell the press until the end of the regular season.
 In the AFL championship game, Lowe rushed for 94 yards on 12 carries, including a 58-yard touchdown, in a 51–10 win over Boston.
 Limited by a muscle injury in 1964, his production fell to 496 yards.